 This is a highly competitive process.
 Due to the limited amount of space and resources available, there are usually more qualified applicants than positions available.

-Internships are paid and it is possible to receive internship course credit pending approval by the respective college or university.
+Internships in Washington, DC are paid and it is possible to receive internship course credit pending approval by the respective college or university.
 The student must provide the permission/paperwork/requirements of their school and note anything our office must complete for them to receive credit.

 Interns are supervised by the Director of the office location they select.
 They will receive weekly feedback from the supervisor and other office leadership on their performance as well as coaching on education, internship, and job pursuits beyond their time with the office.
 They will also participate in a reading program and discussion with a focus on American history, the role of government, and citizen engagement with elected officials and their offices.
 Reading materials are provided by the office.